Return On Investment (ROI)

 Return on Investment (ROI) vs Internal Rate of Return (IRR)

-ROI is best used for investments where the return is known and relatively consistent as ROI only takes into account the initial capital invested and the net returns generated.
+ROI is best used for investments where the return is known and relatively consistent, as ROI only takes into account the initial capital invested and the net returns generated.
 IRR is more appropriate for investments that generate multiple cash flows over a period of time, as it takes into consideration the timing of the cash flows and their size.
-It is also useful for investments that have an unknown return, such as in venture capital investments, as it takes into consideration the cost of capital.

 Why Does Return on Investment (ROI) Matter?

 Return on Investment (ROI) is an important measure of the profitability of an investment.
 It helps investors quickly compare investments and determine potential returns.
-It can also help investors identify potential areas of opportunity and adjust their portfolios accordingly.
-As such, ROI is an important metric for assessing the success of an investment.
-It is also a key measure for measuring the overall performance of a company and can be used to compare companies in the same industry.
+Combined with other metrics like return on assets, return on capital employed, and free cash flow, ROI provides valuable context for assessing the success of an investment.
+It is also a key measure for evaluating the overall performance of a company and can be used to compare companies in the same industry.